cmabad/ViHoMa/README.md

 ### How do i run it?
 If you are on **Windows**, double click on the vihoma.bat file.

 If a **GNU/Linux**-based system is used, execute vihoma.sh.
 Make sure that you have an OpenJRE 8 instance installed.
 The JavaFX library is not included, so you must manually install openjfx too. *For example, using apt install openjfx*.

-*NOTE 2: Vihoma overwrites your system's hosts file.
+*NOTE: Vihoma overwrites your system's hosts file.
 If you have previously modified it with custom hosts, you may want to backup the file first.*